-As explained in [ITU-T G.973] for the case of single channel system and in [ITU-T G.977] for WDM system, the dispersion map is the principal tool for describing the chromatic dispersion characteristics of a system.
+As explained in [ITU-T G.973] for the case of single channel systems and in [ITU-T G.977] for WDM systems, the dispersion map is the principal tool for describing the chromatic dispersion characteristics of a system.
 Cumulative dispersion is defined as the dispersion measured between the output of the terminal transmitter and any other point in the optical path.
 The dispersion map is the plot of local chromatic dispersion, for a given operating wavelength, as a function of distance from the optical transmitter to the optical receiver.
 The dispersion map will depend mainly on the type of system (SWS or WDMS).

-For a SWS, typically the fibres with low negative chromatic dispersion close to zero but not zero are used along the link corresponding to main sections and the fibres with higher positive chromatic dispersion are used for the link corresponding to few sections of dispersion compensation.
+For an SWS, typically the fibres with low negative chromatic dispersion close to zero but not zero are used along the link corresponding to main sections and the fibres with higher positive chromatic dispersion are used for the link corresponding to a few sections of dispersion compensation.
 The aim of this management is to keep close to zero the cumulative dispersion of the whole link while keeping local chromatic dispersion non-zero.

-For a WDMS at 10 Gbit/s, typically the fibres with low negative chromatic dispersion but far from zero (around -2 ps/(nm·km)) are used for most sections (sometimes two type of fibres can be used: at the beginning of the section with large effective area fibre and at the end with low slope fibre) while the fibres with higher positive chromatic dispersion are regularly used for dispersion compensation sections.
+For a WDMS at 10 Gbit/s, typically the fibres with low negative chromatic dispersion but far from zero (around $-2 \text{ ps/(nm \cdot km)}$) are used for most sections (sometimes two types of fibre can be used: at the beginning of the section with large effective area fibre and at the end with low slope fibre) while the fibres with higher positive chromatic dispersion are regularly used for dispersion compensation sections.
 The aim of this management is to keep close to zero the cumulative dispersion of the whole link while keeping local chromatic dispersion higher and non-zero to limit the four-wave mixing and cross-phase modulation.

-For a WDMS at 10 Gbit/s with large number of LOCs (Figure 15), typically the fibres with large chromatic dispersion are used along the link for all the sections.
+For a WDMS at 10 Gbit/s with a large number of line optical channels (LOCs) (Figure 15), typically the fibres with large chromatic dispersion are used along the link for all the sections.
 One portion of the section is typically positive dispersion with positive slope (normally with very large effective area) and the remaining portion is negative dispersion with negative slope (normally very small effective area).